In machine learning, parameter estimation, also known as model fitting, is formulated as an

 Convex vs. non-convex landscapes

-one reason the convexity structure studied in the next section is so valuable: under convexity,
+information.
+This is one reason the convexity structure studied in the next section is so valuable.
+Under

 Convexity

-every local minimum is automatically a global minimum — removing the principal obstacle of non-convex
+local minimum is automatically a global minimum.
+Convexity therefore removes the principal obstacle of non-convex

 optimization.
 The underlying geometry is that of a